jheyman/blog/pages/VisioAutoFlow/index.md

 ### User fields

 Object data are internally stored as Visio **shape data**, but I wanted a more direct way to modify configurable values than having to open the shape data menu, and edit the appropriate line.
-Also, while some shape data are intended to be modified by user, others are computation results intended to be displayed but not modified, and others still are shape data supporting the implementation itself that should not be modified manually.<br><br>
+Also, while some shape data are intended to be modified by user, others are computation results intended to be displayed but not modified, and others still are shape data supporting the implementation itself that should not be modified manually.<br>

 So two dedicated objects are available: one for user inputs: